ohmp/james-project/src/adr/0032-distributed-mail-queue-cleanup.md

 ## Consequences

 MailQueue content will eventually be dropped both in Cassandra and in ObjectStorage once Deduplicated Blob Store garbage collection is implemented.
-This will be both allow reclaiming storage space, reducing related costs, and respect privacy of James users.
+This will both allow reclaiming storage space, reducing related costs, and respect privacy of James users.

 Updating browse start will then be two times more expensive.